 - They don’t remedy heat loss

 Installing conservatory roof blinds to prevent heat loss is a fool’s errand.
 The blinds have no insulating properties whatsoever so provide no barrier to prevent heat from escaping up and through the roof.
-To make a conservatory more energy efficient, you need to upgrade the polycarbonate or glazed roof with a solid one.
+To make a warm roof conservatory, you need to upgrade the polycarbonate or glazed roof with a solid one.

 - They need cleaning (and regularly)